Caron Wheeler: 1982–1988: Afrodiziak

 In 1982, Wheeler met Claudia Fontaine, an English backing vocalist from Bethnal Green, London, England.
 They formed a duo known as Afrodiziak.
 The duo only performed as session vocalists for other singers, most notably for Elvis Costello on his album Punch the Clock in 1983.
 Afrodiziak later toured as backing vocalists for Elvis Costello during his UK tour in 1983.
 After the tour, they became a group by adding singer Naomi Thompson.
 The group would go on to contribute background vocals for many artists including Heaven 17, Special AKA, Howard Jones, Japan, Aswad, Sam Brown, and Julia Fordham.
+The duo also backed The Jam on their last ever TV performance on The Tube in 1982.
 In 1988, Wheeler withdrew from the group.

 1988–1990: Soul II Soul

 In 1988, Wheeler met Jazzie B who asked her to become one of the founding members of Soul II Soul.
 At the time, the group consisted of Jazzie B, Caron Wheeler, Rose Windross, Doreen Waddell, Jazzie Q, Aitch Bee, and Nellee Hooper.
 The group began recording their first album in 1988.
 The following year, the group released their debut album, Club Classics Vol. One.
 The album spawned the major hits "Keep on Movin'" and "Back to Life (However Do You Want Me)", which featured Wheeler as lead vocalist and sold over one million copies worldwide each.
 The album established the group as a viable act in the music industry, with huge sales and winning the group a Soul Train Music Award for Best R&B/Urban Contemporary Album, Group, Band, or Duo, and two Grammy Awards for Best R&B Instrumental Performance for "African Dance", and Best R&B Performance by a Duo or Group with Vocal for "Back to Life (However Do You Want Me)".

 In 1988, she sang backing vocals in the Erasure's song "Chains of Love".

 In March 1989, Caron performed "Keep on Movin'" with Soul II Soul on Top of the Pops.
 She continued to tour with the group throughout the year but left Soul II Soul to begin recording her solo album.